dper/pumptweet/README.md

 * Sign in using the link in the upper right corner.
 * Hover your mouse over your avatar in the upper right corner.
 Click on `My applications`.
 * Click `Create a new application`.
-* You need to give it a name (like `PumpTweet314`), a description (like `A cross-posting script from Pump to Twitter.`), and a website (if you make a fork of PumpTweet on GitHub, that would be a nice URL, but anything is OK).
+* You need to give it a name (like `pumptweet314`), a description (like `A cross-posting script from Pump to Twitter.`), and a website (if you make a fork of pumptweet on GitHub, that would be a nice URL, but anything is OK).
 Also check the box agreeing with their terms and answer the CAPTCHA.
 * Click on the `Settings` tab.
 Change `Access` to `Read and Write`.
 At the bottom of the screen, click `Update this Twitter application's settings`.
 * Click on the `Details` tab.
 Near the bottom of the screen click `Create my access token`.
 * Click on the `OAuth tool` tab.
 This screen should show you the four values needed in the ini file.
 Copy and paste them.
 That's all you need to do for `[twitter]`.